learntocode1024/competitive-programming/README.md

-# competitive-programming
+# misaka-cp
-Code Contests
+misaka18931's OI code base. (with solutions)

+## About
+Solutions for code after May 3, 2022 will be documented here.
+I have no plan on migrating previous solutions on my blog here.

+## misc
+Those are from when I was a newbie(on CF).
-## Max poi☆poi poi poi！
+### Max poi☆poi poi poi！

 [M]poi?